asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	Claude Monet’s glorious floral and water gardens are much more attractive than the rather artificially restored house.
 	The painter lived at Giverny from 1883 to 1926 and painted the gardens many times, especially the water lilies.

+The second example above once again shows us how the command line argument `grep -i string file` can be used to produce the line for a specific file that contains the string, regardless of uppercase of lowercase.
+This command line argument makes searching for specific lines and words more convenient since it is case insensitive.